 04.14 IMC 0375 Process.
 Provides guidance for implementation of the ROP for plants in an extended shutdown condition for reasons not related to performance.

 04.15 Multiple Degraded Cornerstones.
-Two or more cornerstones that are degraded .
+Two or more cornerstones that are degraded concurrently for any period of time.

 04.16 Nuclear Safety Culture.
 Defined in NUREG-2165, “Safety Culture Common Language.”